roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Yugg-chan aware of situation of hereabouts​ by touching remembrance​ of the stars."
 "Stars', remembrance?"
 "Um-huh.
-Yugg-chan has access to remembrance​ of impactful​, symbolic happenings that reserves on this planet!"
+Yugg-chan has access to remembrance​ of impactful, symbolic happenings that reserves on this planet!"
 "Amazing!" claps her hands Lydia.
 "You have such a special ability!"
 "Thus, you know what World War IV was?"

 Unlike Lydia, Yuuyami only believes upon obtaining a confirmation.
-If impactful​, symbolic events are remembered, World War IV is definitely there.
+If impactful, symbolic events are remembered, World War IV is definitely there.

 "Also known as the World Unification War.
 The last war in human history to build an ideal world waged by Lucereine... or either Lucca・Bernhardt."